Egreš

 Egreš (Szécsegres) is a village and municipality in the Trebišov District in the Košice Region of eastern Slovakia.

 History

 In historical records, the village was first mentioned in 1272 AD.

 Geography

 The village lies at an altitude of 153 metres and covers an area of 5.603 km².

 It has a population of about 438 people.

+Population

 Ethnicity

 The village is about 75% Slovak, 24% Roma in ethnicity, and 1% Czech and Ukrainian in ethnicity.

 Facilities

 The village has a public library and a football pitch.